-While dental veneers are a great choice for many patients who want a fix for several cosmetic dental issues, veneer preparation and application are technically challenging.
+Dental veneers are a great choice for many patients who want a fix for several cosmetic dental issues.
+If you are looking for the right dentist to perform this procedure, you should know that veneer preparation and application are extremely technically challenging.
 Potentially life-changing, veneers have to be done by the right dentist if you’re going to get the natural, artistic, enduring look you want.
 You should be aware that not every dentist has the training or experience to place veneers successfully.
 To help our patients, we have prepared this guide to possible veneer problems and what you can do to avoid them.

 1. Your Mouth May Not Be Healthy Enough